kar-ab/Autonomous_driving_Control_design/README.md

 # Vehicle Control of Self Driving Car

-This project implementation of final assignment for [Introduction to Self-Driving Cars](https://www.coursera.org/learn/intro-self-driving-cars?specialization=self-driving-cars) on [Coursera- Self Driving Specialization](https://www.coursera.org/specializations/self-driving-cars)
+This project is implementation of final assignment for [Introduction to Self-Driving Cars](https://www.coursera.org/learn/intro-self-driving-cars?specialization=self-driving-cars) on [Coursera- Self Driving Specialization](https://www.coursera.org/specializations/self-driving-cars)

 In this project, Vehicle Control (Longitudinal and Lateral) of Self Driving Vehicle is performed using Carla Simulator.